NASA-JSC-Robotics/drt_ur_gui/README.md

 - QT vs tkinter - what do we do?
     - emma leans towards pyqt and ros_qt_bindings
     - appearance does matter because this is a need in the community
+- Remapping and renaming
+    - Nodes can be renamed from the command line using ros-args (assuming you passed them in your script)
+    - `ros2 run drt_ur_gui run_mock_dbc.py --ros-args -r __node:=right_dashboard_client`
+        - Runs the mock dashboard client node but with the name `right_dashboard_client`
+        - Everything (services and stuff) get renamed too